-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Zion is shown as a purple triangle. (analysis methodology)
+Zion is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Zion sponsored bills primarily in these issue areas: